apecloud/kubeblocks/docs/user_docs/fault_injection/pod-faults.md

 ### Container kill

-Run the command below to inject `container-kill` into the containers of all pods in the default namespace once and make the containers unavailable for 10 seconds. `--container` is required.
+Run the command below to inject `container-kill` into the containers of all Pods in the default namespace once and make the containers unavailable for 10 seconds. `--container` is required.

 ```bash
 kbcli fault pod kill-container --container=mysql